IntentArchitect/Docs/articles/module-building/tutorial-create-a-template/03-install-and-run-the-module/install-and-run-the-module.md

 ---
-uid: module-building.templates-general.tutorial-create-a-template.install-and-run-the-module
+uid: module-building.tutorial-create-a-template.install-and-run-the-module
 ---
 # Install and run the Module

 When creating Modules it is often very useful to have a _test_ Application that we can use to test that our Modules are working correctly.
-This tutorial explains how to create this _test_ Application and how to install and run the Module we created in the [previous tutorial](xref:module-building.templates-general.tutorial-create-a-template.create-the-module-and-a-template).
+This tutorial explains how to create this _test_ Application and how to install and run the Module we created in the [previous tutorial](xref:module-building.tutorial-create-a-template.create-the-module-and-a-template).

 ## Create an empty Application